marianamercier/database-playbook/README.md

-📘 Database Playbook

-A collection of practical scripts and operational queries for database professionals.

-This is a personal project created to share real-world database knowledge and help DBAs, SREs, and data engineers in their daily work.

-🎯 Purpose

-Databases are at the heart of every system and yet, much of the operational knowledge around them lives only in people’s heads, private notes, or emergency Slack messages.

-This playbook exists to:

-- Share battle-tested operational scripts;

-- Help during incidents, performance issues, and maintenance;

-- Serve as a learning resource for people growing into DBA / SRE roles;

-- Encourage knowledge sharing across database technologies;

-- Build a practical reference;

-🗄️ Databases Covered

-This repository includes scripts for multiple database engines, such as:

-PostgreSQL

-MySQL / MariaDB

-SQL Server

-MongoDB

-Cloud-managed databases (RDS, Aurora, etc.)

-🤝 Contributing

-Contributions are welcome.
-Feel free to open issues, suggest improvements, or add new scripts.

-⚠️ Disclaimer

-Always review and test scripts before running them in production.
-Database behavior may vary depending on version and environment.

-⭐ Why this exists

-This project exists to share knowledge and make database operations easier for the community.
-Created and maintained as a personal community project by a database professional who believes that operational knowledge should be shared, not hidden.
+# 📘 Database Playbook

+A community-driven collection of **practical scripts and operational queries** for database professionals.

+---

+## 🎯 What Is This Project?

+**Database Playbook** is a personal project created to **share real-world database operational knowledge**.

+It is designed to help **DBAs, SREs, and data engineers** during day-to-day operations, troubleshooting, and learning.

+---

+## 🗄️ Databases Covered

+This repository contains scripts and queries for multiple database engines, including:

+- **PostgreSQL**
+- **MySQL / MariaDB**
+- **SQL Server**
+- **MongoDB**
+- **Cloud-managed databases** (RDS, Aurora, etc.)

+---

+## 🤝 Contributing

+Contributions are **welcome and encouraged**.

+You can contribute by:
+- Adding new scripts
+- Improving existing ones
+- Fixing issues or edge cases
+- Sharing best practices

+---

+## ⚠️ Disclaimer

+- Always **review and test scripts** before running them in production
+- Some scripts may require **elevated permissions**
+- Database behavior can vary by version and environment

+---

+## ✨ About This Project

+**Created and maintained as a personal community project by a database professional who believes that operational knowledge should be shared, not hidden.**

+---

+## ⭐ Support the Project

+If this repository helps you:
+- ⭐ Star it
+- 🔁 Share it
+- 🤝 Contribute when you can

+That’s how this playbook grows.